Autumn Colours of Japan | Sisterhood Womens Travel

 Traditional Geisha Experience

-Visit to the Golden Paviliion, a World Heritage site
+Visit to the Golden Pavilion, a World Heritage site

-Fun Kimono fitting in the Arashiyama district (an area reminicscent of the feudal era of Japanese films)
+Fun Kimono fitting in the Arashiyama district (an area reminiscent of the feudal era of Japanese films)

 View the beautiful Autumn colours at Nijo Castle (World Heritage Site)